 April’s Site of the Month has been awarded to TVNZ’s Re: News.
-This exciting new platform was created by Little Giant linked by Isobar, a skilled digital agency and SilverStripe Professional Partner based in Auckland, New Zealand.
+This exciting new platform was created by Isobar, a skilled digital agency and SilverStripe Professional Partner based in Auckland, New Zealand.

-A local agency with global resources, Little Giant linked by Isobar is part of the Isobar network.
-Isobar is the world’s leading digital agency, with 6,000 people in 85 locations across 45 markets globally.
+A local agency with global resources, Isobar is the world’s leading digital agency, with 6,000 people in 85 locations across 45 markets globally.

 Launched in February 2019, Re: News aims to become New Zealand’s biggest publisher of authentic, youth-focused journalism and an incubator for the next generation of New Zealand journalists.
 The platform gives young people a chance to create, curate, share, and report on what matters to them and the people in their community.

-To bring this vision to life, Little Giant worked with Re: News to build an inclusive content platform which is unbiased, unapologetic, honest, and diverse—housing the latest youth-focused opinions on New Zealand culture, news, and events.
+To bring this vision to life, Isobar worked with Re: News to build an inclusive content platform which is unbiased, unapologetic, honest, and diverse—housing the latest youth-focused opinions on New Zealand culture, news, and events.

-Due to the large amount of video produced each week by the Re: News team, Little Giant decided that BrightCove should be the source of truth for all content published to the website.
+Due to the large amount of video produced each week by the Re: News team, Isobar decided that BrightCove should be the source of truth for all content published to the website.
 To achieve this, an import solution was custom built for BrightCove to meet various requirements, including:

 - Multiple video uploads per day

 - Ability to remove / deactivate content on BrightCove